Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 consent from clients (we take the stance here that simply using the resolution service itself does not constitute consent).

+Operators should consider including specific guidelines for the collection of aggregated and/or anonymised data for research purposes, within or outside of their own organisation

-TODO: Data for research vs operations... how to still motivate operators to share anonymised data?
+TODO: More on data for research vs operations... how to still motivate operators to share anonymized data?

 TODO: Guidelines for when consent is granted?